BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 This *access_token* is independent of any authentication workflow your app performs for end users.

+# Sender information

+The ReadyRemit service supports sender and sender account entities.
+However, the ReadyRemit REST API does not yet include operations for dynamically creating, getting, updating, and deleting sender and sender account entities.
+So, ReadyRemit early adopters manually submit information about sender entities to Brightwell in exchange for *senderId*s.

 # Sending money workflow

 The following diagram illustrates the steps you might present to your end users: